 Do you get to pick your family?

-Two weeks ago I drove to Ferndale in northern California—over the Cascade Range, through the redwoods, and then turn left at the Pacific Ocean.
+On a recent road trip to Ferndale in northern California, I drove over the Cascade Range, through the redwoods, and then turned left at the Pacific Ocean.

 The occasion was a baby shower for my niece … although it was also a mini-reunion with family driving up from Sacramento.